Smallmouth Bass

 World Record

-The all-tackle world record Smallmouth Bass weighed 11.9 lbs, caught at Kentucky, USA.
+The all-tackle world record Smallmouth Bass weighed 11.9 lbs, caught at Tennessee, USA.
 This record represents the upper end of what this species achieves under ideal conditions.
 Most anglers targeting personal bests focus on proven trophy waters with the right combination of habitat, forage base, and light fishing pressure.

 State Regulations